valentin-deschaintre/valentin-deschaintre.github.io/registration.md

 Tickets gain you entry to all areas of the conference (keynotes, paper sessions, poster and demos), lunch, refreshments, and also to the conference dinner on Thursday, 13 December 2018 (except one-day tickets).

 **Please note:** The CVMP 2018 Conference Dinner is included only for registrations _before 3 December 2018_.
+No further dinner tickets will be available after 3 December 2018 17:00.

 The **[registration website](https://store.bath.ac.uk/conferences-and-events/conferencescoursesevents/faculty-of-science/dept-of-computer-science/cvmp-2018)** is now open.